Skip to content

 Kind regards or Yours sincerely?

 ‘Yours sincerely’ and ‘Yours faithfully’ should be reserved for formal emails and letters, such as job applications and business correspondence.
-You are unlikely to encounter these in day-to-day email correspondence.
+You’re unlikely to encounter these in day-to-day email correspondence.

 It’s time to launch into examples.

-For example, while ‘Regards’ is a reasonably ubiquitous sign-off, ‘Thanks in advance’ only makes sense if you have asked for something in your email.
+For example, while ‘Regards’ is a universal sign off, ‘Thanks in advance’ only makes sense if you have asked for something in your email.

-As stated, context is a huge factor when choosing email sign-offs, so the following categories are not set in stone.
-But they should make the selection process a whole lot easier!
+As stated, context is a huge factor when choosing email sign offs, so the following categories aren’t set in stone.
+But they should make the selection process a whole lot easier.

-The following sign-offs are generally recognized as formal and are classed as professional email closings.
-They can be used in nearly any email scenario and shouldn’t cause problems.
+The following sign offs are generally recognized as formal and are classed as professional email closings.
+They can be used in nearly any email scenario and shouldn’t cause any problems.

 This being said, some people argue that ‘Regards’ and ‘Best’ are abrupt and come off as insensitive, while others vouch strongly for these.
 We’ll leave you to decide!